5 Benefits Of Lactation Massage For Breastfeeding Moms

 2. Does massaging breasts prevent sagging?

 The practice of massaging breasts has been around since ancient times.
+In some cultures, a full-body postpartum massage is an important part of maternal care after childbirth.
 A good oil massage is believed to improve blood circulation and prevent breasts from sagging.
 However, there is no medical study or research to support the claims.

 3. How often should lactation massage be done?